 UPDATE: I passed the CCIE Routing & Switching Exam in August 2015 and am now CCIE #50038

 To read about my journey – Click Below

 CCIE or Python?

-Another very big debate in 2019 is should even bother with CCIE and just learn Network Automation or Python instead?
+Another very big debate in 2020 is should even bother with CCIE and just learn Python for Network Automation instead?